nehiljain/data-analysis-projects/eda-coursera/index.md

 - type: The type of source (point, non-point, on-road, or non-road)
 - year: The year of emissions recorded

+Source Classification Code Table (Source_Classification_Code.rds): This table provides a mapping from the SCC digit strings int he Emissions table to the actual name of the PM2.5 source.
+The sources are categorized in a few different ways from more general to more specific and you may choose to explore whatever categories you think are most useful.
+For example, source “10100101” is known as “Ext Comb /Electric Gen /Anthracite Coal /Pulverized Coal”

+# Data Analysis

+Steps

-Read in the RDS files given in the assignment.
-Use the normalize variable names function from rattle package to make the variable names into a standard format.
+- Read in the RDS files given in the assignment.
+- Use the normalize variable names function from rattle package to make the variable names into a standard format.
+- Convert the pollutant and type variables from character data type to factors as it is used in the answering a few questions below.

 ```r